-If you’re planning a solo trip next year (subject to travel restrictions), I’ve got some excellent suggestions for you.
-I asked some of my fellow female travel bloggers to share their recommendations for the best places for solo female travel in 2021, which I’ve included alongside some of my own recommendations.
+If you’re planning a solo trip this year (subject to travel restrictions), I’ve got some excellent suggestions for you.
+I asked some of my fellow female travel bloggers to share their recommendations for the best places for solo female travel in 2022, which I’ve included alongside some of my own recommendations.
 You’ll find inspiration for solo travel around the world, so let’s get planning!

 The Best Places for Solo Female Travel in Europe

 Europe is a wonderful place to travel alone.
 The infrastructure is generally excellent, so getting around is easy and there are plenty of options for places to stay in hostels, hotels, Airbnbs and more.
 It is a varied continent, with something for everyone.
 I’ve chosen a few of my favourite solo travel destinations – although you can’t go wrong wherever you choose!

 I toyed with suggesting Porto instead of Lisbon, but you could always combine the two if you have enough time!
 Lisbon is a great place to explore on foot, or you can hop on one of the trams to whizz you across the city.
 I also loved taking photos of the trams, they are just so damn pretty!

 Foodies will also love Portuguese cuisine, which is cheap and delicious.
 Don’t miss a day trip to Belem, the home of the pasteis de nata custard tarts, and I’d also recommend taking a cooking class to learn how to make them yourself!

 Sintra is THE day trip to take from Lisbon, although spending a couple of days there won’t be time wasted.
 Sintra is a magical place, home to several fairy-tale castles with gorgeous views from the castle walls.
 Pena Palace is probably the most colourful castle you’ll ever see, and sunset from the Moorish Castle is stunning.